Introduction to Git and GitHub

 Clonar repostorio vs

-And paste the URL in the location field, as you see—you can change it or leave the default.
+And paste the URL into the location field.
+As you can see, you can change it or leave it as the default. clone repo vs

 You can use the following command